onedr0p/cluster-template/README.md

 3. Navigate to the settings of your repository on Github, under "Settings/Webhooks" press the "Add webhook" button.
 Fill in the webhook url and your `bootstrap_flux_github_webhook_token` secret and save.

-#### 🤖 Renovatebot
+### 🤖 Renovate

-[Renovatebot](https://www.mend.io/renovate/) will scan your repository and offer PRs when it finds dependencies out of date.
-Common dependencies it will discover and update are Flux, Ansible Galaxy Roles, Terraform Providers, Kubernetes Helm Charts, Kubernetes Container Images, and more!
+[Renovate](https://www.mend.io/renovate) is a tool that automates dependency management.
+It is designed to scan your repository around the clock and open PRs for out-of-date dependencies it finds.
+Common dependencies it can discover are Helm charts, container images, GitHub Actions, Ansible roles... even Flux itself!
+Merging a PR will cause Flux to apply the update to your cluster.

-The base Renovate configuration provided in your repository can be view at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
-If you notice this only runs on weekends and you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/) or simply remove it.
+To enable Renovate, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and select your repository.
+Renovate creates a "Dependency Dashboard" as an issue in your repository, giving an overview of the status of all updates.
+The dashboard has interactive checkboxes that let you do things like advance scheduling or reattempt update PRs you closed without merging.

-To enable Renovate on your repository, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and choose your repository.
-Renovate will create PRs for out-of-date dependencies it finds and when merged Flux will apply them to your cluster.
+The base Renovate configuration in your repository can be viewed at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
+By default it is scheduled to be active with PRs every weekend, but you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule), or remove it if you want Renovate to open PRs right away.
+It is also configured to [automerge some updates](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate/autoMerge.json5).

 ## 🐛 Debugging